michaelgriscom/Tesla-Inventory-Search/README.md

-# Tesla Inventory Search
+# Tesla Used Car Tracker

 ## What this is

-Tesla's used cars follow a dynamic pricing model, the first order approximation of which is that the vehicle costs decrease by a few hundred dollars each day until a sale occurs
+tesla.com's used cars follow a dynamic pricing model, the first order approximation of which is that the vehicle costs decrease by a few hundred dollars each day until a sale occurs